Unlocking local potential

 Manages the Mansion on Fore Street in Totnes as a community facility held by the King Edward VI College Site Foundation.

-Partners with Golden Iris Productions to support young people to develop spaces for creativity, skills development and positive mental health.
+Partners with Golden Iris (at the Elmhirst Building) to support young people to develop spaces for creativity, skills development and positive mental health.

 Become a member